 Content Delivery Network can further optimize your site’s speed.
 But, what exactly is a CDN?

-A CDN is an online network of servers that work all round the clock to deliver your site to different geographical locations.
-CDN stores multiple copies to the site in its server and then delivers them to the user based on the nearest location.
+A CDN is an online network of servers that work all around the clock to deliver your site to different geographical locations.
+CDN stores multiple copies of the site in its server and then delivers them to the user based on the nearest location.

 Based on the approach, the site can be rendered in less time due to less time spent in round-trip.
 As a website owner, you can use any CDN service out there.
 One of the most popular services out there is Cloudflare.
 Hosting service providers also offer their own CDN, which is mostly integrated with the hosting plan.

 Animations might look attractive from the outside but have their own way of impacting page loading time.
 If you use animations too much, you are going to impact the Cumulative Layout Shift(CLS) score.
 If you remember correctly from our discussion early on, CLS determines the visual stability of the site.
 In other words, a bad score will mean an inconsistent user experience.

 The animations may work well with the desktop version, but they can really impact mobile scores.
 With mobile being the more dominant source of visitors, it is obvious that Google has made sure the CLS score covers both mobile and desktop versions.